davidhuser/dhis2.py/README.rst

 Generate UIDs
 ^^^^^^^^^^^^^

-Generate UIDs from server (not limited to 10000)
+Get server-generated UIDs (not limited to 10000)

 .. code:: python